KARNATISAITHARUN/documentation/policies/custom-policy.md

 # Creating a Custom Policy

 ShiftLeft Ocular users can create custom Policies, for example to exclude parts of a default Policy that does not apply to, and to introduce additional knowledge about, your application.
+Custom policies are especially useful in investigating data flows

 A common use of custom Policies is to use ShiftLeft Ocular to examine and investigate your code, create a custom Policy tuned to your application, and then automatically analyze and report on these vulnerabilities using ShiftLeft Inspect.
 For example, to [identify sensitive data variables](policy-sensitive-data.md).

-Policies are written in the ShiftLeft [Policy Language](policy-language.md).
+Policies are written in the [ShiftLeft Policy Language](policy-language.md).
 Policies are stored under organization-bound domains.

 A new custom Policy is stored in the file defined by the `path-to-policy-file` argument, or printed to standard output if the argument is omitted.